5 Ways To Boost Your Medicine Application

 With applications to medical school becoming more and more competitive, it’s important to do everything you can to make your application strong.

 We’re all guilty of signing up to things just so that we can put it on our applications.
-At my sixth form, there was a phase during the year where teachers would use the line ‘…and it’ll look great on your UCAS application’ for just about anything they wanted us to do!
+At my sixth form, there was a phase during the year where teachers would use the line ‘…and it’ll look great on your UCAS application for just about anything they wanted us to do!

+Of course, the first thing that comes to mind is work experience and/or volunteering of some sort.
 Ideally, you want some experience in a hospital and/or GP setting.
-However, this can be quite difficult to find, especially hospital-based experience.
+However, this can be quite difficult to find, especially in hospital-based experience.

 On the other hand, volunteering, for example at a nursing/care home, a homeless shelter or a children’s/special needs centre is far easier to organise and can be done regularly over a longer period of time showing commitment.
 Look out for suitable places in your local area and on your local council website.